Penny167/meet/README.md

   Scenario 1: When a user hasn’t searched for a city, show upcoming events from all cities.

-  Given the user hasn't searched for any city, when the user opens the app, then the user should see a list of ALL upcoming events.
+  Given the user hasn't searched for any city, when the user opens the app, then the user should see a list of upcoming events from all locations.

   Scenario 2: User should see a list of suggestions when they search for a city.